-Numerical computation of the WKB energies for the double quartic system defined by Eqs.(\ref{energies-without-hyperasymptotics}) and (\ref{energies-with-hyperasymptotics}) are presented in Table \ref{table-of-energies} for the states with $n=0,1,...,6$.
-The second and fourth rows of the table show the WKB energies with the second and fourth order WKB corrections taken into account, respectively.
-To quantify the role of the non-perturbative contribution, we include in the third and fifth rows the non-perturbative in $\hbar$ contribution given by the last term on the left-hand side of Eq.(\ref{energies-with-hyperasymptotics}).
+Numerical results of computation of the WKB energies for the double quartic system defined by Eq.(\ref{energies-with-hyperasymptotics}) are presented in Table \ref{table-of-energies} for the states with $n=0,1,...,6$.
+The second row shows the WKB energies with the second and fourth order WKB corrections taken into account.
+To quantify the role of the non-perturbative contribution, we include in the third row the non-perturbative in $\hbar$ contribution given by the last term on the left-hand side of Eq.(\ref{energies-with-hyperasymptotics}).
 The last row presents variational estimates which are derived in the next section.

 Comparing these numerical values, we conclude that both WKB corrections and the non-perturbative contribution are indeed relevant for the lowest bound state energies.
 Note also that the non-perturbative correction due to hyperasymptotics in the Bohr-Sommerfeld quantization condition is always smaller than $\pi/2$ in accordance with similar results obtained for the Schrödinger equation \cite{Turbiner}.
 It can be seen also that the deviation of $\varepsilon_{4hyper}$ from the variational value $\varepsilon_{var}$ is around 8 per cent for the lowest state and then quickly decreases.